DevSilv/ARCHIVED-animated-css-cat/README.md

 Also note that I can add a lincese in the future if it would be relevant to the needs of this project.

-## Installation and usage
+## How to install this website?

 This website does not require any installation.
 You can use it (view it) simply by opening the following URL in your browser: [TODO]

-## Technologies, tools and principles used
+## Environment, tools and technologies used

 ### Overview